 The current dental insurance landscape is unfair to both providers and patients.
 Specifically, dentists, their patients, and the public at large are disadvantaged by the negative impact non-covered service provisions have on competition among entities in the health insurance industry.
 Imposing discounts on providers for services an insurance company doesn’t cover is a marketing ploy, designed to gain a competitive advantage over smaller carriers.
 The larger plans are using their market power to dictate pricing on services for which they bear no financial responsibility.
 Our goal is to bring needed balance to contract negotiations between providers, who are often small business owners, and large dental insurance companies.

 H.R.
-1606 will prevent insurers from holding dentists to fees for services they don’t cover, from strong-arming doctors into participating in plans for network access, from providing unreasonably minimal compensation for services rendered, and from forcing doctors into participating in contracts of excess of two years.
-This bill is narrowly drawn to apply only to the business of dental and vision insurance plans regulated by the federal government (more than 40 states have already passed similar legislation impacting insurance regulated by the states).
+XXXX will prevent insurers from holding dentists to fees for services they don’t cover, from strong-arming doctors into participating in plans for network access, from providing unreasonably minimal compensation for services rendered, and from forcing doctors into participating in contracts of excess of two years.
+This bill is narrowly drawn to apply only to the business of dental and vision insurance plans regulated by the federal government (more than 38 states have already passed similar legislation impacting dental insurance regulated by the states).

 Enter your email address below to stay up-to-date on the latest legislation and issues affecting dentistry.